ibivibiv/lm-finetuning/Markdown/RESEARCH.md

     -   gather notes
     -   see if gpt2-xl finetuning experiments are similar to papers
     -   take a look at memory saving techniques in the reformer
+-   sampling
+    -   does a decrease in ppl lead to better text?
+        -   usually, yes
+    -   any better evaluation metrics than ppl
+        -   not that I know of
+        -   pretty much everyone uses ppl
+    -   see if model size changes anything about ppl
+        -   larger models can have lower ppl
+        -   sample different models
+    -   see if trained/eval context len changes anything about text quality
+        -   nope, not much
+    -   generate with sliding windows
+        -   done, no worse than normal text

 ### Won't do